nune-aramyan/vcard/README.md

 ressponsive.css

-hover.css(hovers witten in media query to avoid any conflict with touch event on touchscreens)
+hover.css(hovers written in media query to avoid any conflict with touch event on touchscreens)

 /images